Health Warning Issued For Lake Ohakuri

 A health warning has been issued for Lake Ohakuri.
 Notifications to Waikato Regional Council by members of the public and a visual assessment by the regional council shows a suspected bloom of potentially toxic blue-green algae.
 Samples have been taken from the lake and results are pending.

 “This health warning means that people should avoid any activity which results in contact with the lake water,” says Dr Jim Miller, Medical Officer of Health.

 Contact with water affected by blooms of blue-green algae can cause asthma and hayfever attacks in some individuals.
 Contact with the blue-green algae can also cause skin rashes, stomach upsets, and in some cases neurological effects such as tingling around the mouth, headaches, breathing difficulties and visual problems.

-Signage is being erected at Lake Ohakuri advising potential lake users about the algal bloom.
+Signage has been erected at Lake Ohakuri advising potential lake users about the algal bloom.

-As we head in to the summer months, Dr de Wet advises the public to keep an eye out for signs of algal blooms if using lakes in our region.
+As we head into summer, Dr Miller advises the public to keep an eye out for signs of algal blooms if using lakes in our region and would like to thank the members of the public for informing authorities.
 “Algal blooms can develop rapidly and unpredictably and can sometimes produce toxins that are harmful for people as well as animals.
 If the water looks discoloured, has an unusual smell, or has green or brown particles floating in it then it is best to avoid contact with it.”

 The warning will be reviewed when more information comes to hand.